matt-dahlgren/casino-simulator/README.md

 to train themselves, and giving less experienced players exposure to a new game with assistance.

 ### Game Report
+The game report allows you to see the quality of all your moves in Assisted Mode, and to compare that against the quality of the potential moves they didn't take (i.e. if the player hit, they can see the quality of that move, as well as the move quality of standing instead).
+The player can view game reports of any of their assisted games, allowing them to track their progress.
+They can also recieve emails with the game reports, to keep for their own reference.

 ### Probability Algorithm